 Proposed analysis pipeline:

 First, any gaps in the kinematic data will be filled using a Woltring filter for small gaps (1-4 frames) and Pattern Fill for larger gaps (>4 frames) in Nexus.
 The remainder of the data analysis will be performed with custom-written MATLAB scripts (Mathworks, Natick, MA, USA).
 The code/software described in the paper is freely available online at [URL redacted for double-blind review].
 The code is available as Extended Data.
 Kinematic and kinetic data will be low pass filtered at 10 Hz using a 4th order Butterworth filter.
 Kinetic data will be used to detect heel strike events when the force plate reads greater that 20 N and toe off events when the force plate reads less than 20 N. Erroneous force plate events will be removed and replaced with kinematic events.
 For heel strikes this is the most anterior position of the heel marker in the sagittal plane, and for toe offs this is the most posterior position of the 5th metatarsal head in the sagittal plane.
 Step lengths will be calculated as the sagittal difference between the leading and trailing heel markers at the moment of leading heel strike.
+The step length during the last 50 strides of the Baseline phase will be averaged and used to derive each legs’ respective target lines during that sessions’ learning phase.
 Step lengths will be used to calculate our primary outcome, step asymmetry index (SAI):

 SAI=Step LengthLEFT-Step LengthRIGHTStep LengthLEFT+Step LengthRIGHT*100% (1)